 Moreover, there are metal building companies that will sell you a bare-bones shell of a barndominium for only $10,000 for a 900 square feet kit.
 When they deliver the shell to your lot, they’ll offload the frame in big pieces – the only thing left for you to do is to make sure that the slab agrees with the dimensions of the kit.

-In short, buying a kit will reduce the costs of building your barndominium, really making it the most-effective way to build a home; bardominium costs are heavily reliant on market options and thus research in your area are of paramount importance for your wallet.
+In short, buying a kit will reduce the costs of building your barndominium, really making it the most effective way to build a home; bardominium costs are heavily reliant on market options, and thus research in your area is of paramount importance for your wallet.

 Plenty of Options to Choose From

 If you were to ask for the price of a particular barndominium in terms of design, the answer will always be it depends.
 This is because, nowadays, such a building can be whatever you want it to be.

 Back in the day, when the plans and prices of a barndominium were very limited, such a construction was considered nothing more than a pole barn with integrated living quarters.